roboav8r/roboav8r.github.io/projects.md

     </div>
     <div class="project-body">
       <h2>FiftyOne plugins</h2>
-      <p>Tooling for the computer-vision data platform I work on: an object-tracking
+      <p>Tooling for the physical AI data platform I work on: an object-tracking
-         plugin with quality-control facets and a roadmap of tracking-specific operators, plus integrations for cloud-hosted datasets.</p>
+         plugin with quality-control facets and a roadmap of tracking-specific operators, plus integrations for cloud-hosted datasets and audio.</p>
       <p class="project-links mono">
         <a href="https://github.com/{{ site.github_user }}/fiftyone-object-tracking">fiftyone-object-tracking</a>
         <a href="https://github.com/{{ site.github_user }}/fiftyone-aws">fiftyone-aws</a>